vishisht245/magi-qa-bot/README.md

         ```
     *   **RAG Prompt:**
         ```
-        Answer the following question based on the context provided but don't mention it, keep the tone friendly and warm and answer with confidence:
+        Answer the following question strictly based on the context provided **only** but don't mention it, keep the tone natural and warm and answer with confidence:
+             If the answer cannot be found in the context, respond with 'I am sorry, but I don't have enough information to answer that question from the context I was given.'

              Question: {query}
              Context:
             {context}

-        If the answer cannot be found in the context, respond with 'I am sorry, but I don't have enough information to answer that question from the context I was given.'
         ```

 ## Usage